Alex Aguilar

 Alex Aguilar is a Spanish scientist and writer.
-He was born in Barcelona in 1957.
-He is Full Professor of Animal Biology at the University of Barcelona where he began his academic career in 1987.
-Over the years, he has combined teaching, research, and leadership, serving as Vice-Rector for Innovation and Knowledge Transfer (2008–2010), Director of the Institute of Biodiversity Research-IRBio (2013–2016), and Vice-Rector for Outreach and Internationalization (2016–2020).
+He was born in Barcelona in 1957 and studied at the University of Barcelona, where he obtained his Bachelor's degree in biology in 1979.
+His doctoral thesis, defended in 1985, focused on the biology and population dynamics of the fin whale in the waters of the North Atlantic Ocean.
+He completed postdoctoral stays at the Scripps Institution of Oceanography (University of California San Diego) and the Southwest Fisheries Science Center (NOAA) in La Jolla, California, both in the USA.
+Subsequently, he obtained a tenured professorship at the University of Barcelona, where he is currently a full professor of Animal Biology.
+During 2007-2008 he completed a sabbatical course at the Centre of Advanced Study in Marine Biology, Annamalai University, Tamil Nadu (India) and carried out extensive fieldwork in India and Bangladesh.
+Alongside his teaching and research, he has held several leadership roles at the University of Barcelona, including Vice-Rector for Innovation and Knowledge Transfer (2008–2010), Director of the Institute of Biodiversity Research (IRBio) (2013–2016), and Vice-Rector for Outreach and Internationalization (2016–2020).

 As an educator, he has taught extensively in the fields of animal biology and biodiversity conservation across the undergraduate programs in Biology, Environmental Sciences, and Marine Sciences, while supervising 16 doctoral theses and 36 undergraduate or master’s theses.
 Beyond formal teaching, he has been actively engaged in raising awareness about marine conservation, actively sharing knowledge through conferences, workshops, and training courses.

 His research spans a broad spectrum of topics, with a primary focus on the demography, ecology, and management of threatened marine vertebrates, as well as the effects of pollutants on ecosystems.
 He has also delved deeply into the history of whaling, publishing numerous articles and several books, collaborating with museums, and curating exhibitions on the subject.
 He has led pioneering efforts in the field, from coordinating the investigation into the 1990 epizootic that devastated Mediterranean striped dolphins to leading the emergency response in Mauritania and along the Sahara coast when the world’s largest surviving Mediterranean monk seal colony suffered a mass die-off in 1997.
-With over 400 scientific publications and hundreds of conference contributions, his research has had worldwide coverage, with substantial projects conducted across Europe, South America, Africa, the Indian subcontinent and the Arctic.
+With over 400 scientific publications and a similar number of conference contributions, his research has had worldwide coverage, with main projects conducted across Europe, South America, Africa, the Indian subcontinent and the Arctic.